configcat/android-sdk/README.md

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 ```
-The minimum supported sdk version is 23 (Marshmallow).
+The minimum supported android version is 23 (Marshmallow).
 Java 1.8 or later is required.

 ## Getting user specific setting values with Targeting
 Using this feature, you will be able to get different setting values for different users in your application by passing a `User Object` to the `getValue()` function.